grycap/oscar/docs/index.md

 of parallel invocations to a function responsible for processing each file.
 Output files are delivered into an output bucket for the convenience of the user.
 Highly scalable HTTP-based endpoints can also be offered to expose a generic application.
-A user-provided shell script is executed inside the container run from the user-defined Docker image to achieve the right execution environment for the application.
+To achieve the right execution environment for the application, a user-provided shell script is executed inside the container run from the user-defined Docker image.

 ## Components